LABS-EU3/hackton-backend/README.md

 npm run test

-Run the server
+Run the server in development

-npm start
+npm server

 To track the code coverage